MKCAMK/Infinity-PSP-TL/Notes.md

 "R11" image format
 ============
 Also called "BIP" by some people.
 In games supported by this project, contains an 8-bit indexed image.
 The actual image is first split into 30x30 chunks.
-Then, the chunks are extended to 32x32 by appending a 1px "frame", consisiting of pixels from other chunks.
+Then, the chunks are extended to 32x32 by appending a 1px "frame", consisting of pixels from other chunks.
 The chunks are then placed in the initial order (for CG/BG) into an image with a width of 512 pixels (fixed).

 Most BG and all CG can be converted to PNG with the "r11_to_png.py" script.
-Sprite conversion is only partially supported for Never7, as sprites in other games are stored in a different variation of the format.
+Sprite conversion is only supported for Never7 (with the exception of a few Yuka sprites), as sprites in other games are stored in a different variation of the format.
 The "to_r11.py" script handles image conversion to the "R11" format.
 Only 480x360 images are supported.

 GIM format